Get help with your Financial Aid with these helpful FAQs:

 Grades are released for paid courses only (exceptions may be made for Tuition Deferred Students), and only if an academic degree plan has been completed with the student’s academic advisor before the end of the second course in the student’s program.
-Transcripts are not issued until the student account has been cleared by Student Financial Services.
+Transcripts are not issued until the student balance has been cleared by Student Accounts.

 Withdrawing from a course may result in a student owed balance payable to Warner Pacific University.
 Please refer to the Attendance Policy in the Professional and Graduate Studies section of the University Catalog and in the course syllabus.

 Note: Withdrawing from a course or changing the academic calendar may reduce or eliminate a financial aid award.
-Please consult with a Professional and Graduate Studies Academic Advisor and Financial Aid Counselor prior to withdrawing from courses.
+Please consult with an Academic Advisor and Financial Aid Counselor prior to withdrawing from courses.

 Warner Pacific University is committed to making a university education as accessible and affordable as possible.
 In addition to keeping tuition and fees low, the university is committed to keeping the cost of textbooks and instructional materials affordable while simultaneously ensuring that students in the accelerated learning program have dependable and timely access to those materials.